Boiling Curve Simulator Back

 🎓

 That is the dreaded burnout.
 When you control the heat flux — like an electric heater — and push above CHF, the system cannot stay in nucleate boiling.
-It jumps instantly to the matching point on the film-boiling branch.
-Read the chart vertically: at CHF ≈ 1 MW/m², the nucleate side sits near ΔT_e ≈ 30 K but the film side needs ΔT_e ≈ 600 K or more.
-So the surface temperature jumps by hundreds of degrees in a flash, which melts boiler tubes or fuel cladding.
-That is why we design with CHF margins of 1.5 to 2.
+Following the orange arrow, it jumps instantly to the film-boiling branch.
+That is the hysteresis.
+Run the "Ramp up to burnout" preset: the moment the point reaches the nucleate peak, the surface temperature (the T_w card) soars by hundreds of degrees.
+That is what melts boiler tubes or fuel cladding.
+It is why we design with CHF margins of 1.5 to 2.

 🙋